bdnorris/design-to-dev-guide/content/layout.md

 [![Overlap with Grid by Jen Simmons](http://img.youtube.com/vi/EashgVqboWo/0.jpg)](https://www.youtube.com/watch?v=EashgVqboWo)

+They're very responsive, in new ways

+- New units called fractional units used to define sizes of rows or columns as ratios to each other.
+- Min/Max and Max Content Sizing
+  - We can base rows and column sizes on a given minimum and maximum, or actually base them around the content that might go in.
+- Asymmetrical layouts become easier.

 Size things with minimums and maximums, but let them flex in-between.

 [![Overlap with Grid by Jen Simmons](http://img.youtube.com/vi/lZ2JX_6SGNI/0.jpg)](https://www.youtube.com/watch?v=lZ2JX_6SGNI)